droplinked/droplinked-shop-builder/src/pages/collections/components/Collections.md

 - The component uses the `useDisclosure` hook from `@chakra-ui/react` to manage the visibility of modals.
 - The `useCollections` hook is used to fetch and manage the collections data.
 - The `useCheckPermission` hook is used to check user permissions before allowing certain actions.
-- The `AppDataGrid` component is used to display the collections in a tabular format with search and action buttons.
+- The `CollectionGrid` component is used to display the collections in a tabular format with search and action buttons.
 - The `CollectionCreate` and `CollectionReorderModal` components are used for creating and reordering collections, respectively.
+- The `TableV2` component is used within `CollectionGrid` for rendering the collections table.

 This component provides a comprehensive interface for managing collections, including creating new collections, reordering them, and searching through existing collections.